The Spessart Inn: Plot

 When Graf Sandau finds out that the Comtesse has gone to the bandits he sends Baron Sperling to the inn with the ransom money.
 The soldiers shadow him but the plan to follow the bandits back to their lair fails.
 Meanwhile, at the bandits' lair, their corporal finds out that the "Comtesse" they have imprisoned is a man.
 Franziska, on the pretense that she wants to find out the truth about the prisoner, switches back places with Felix, which saves his life but makes her a prisoner.
 The corporal wants to kill her and a confrontation ensues.
 The leader sides with the prisoners and during the fight, the parson escapes.
 The soldiers find the bandits' lair, but the leader snatches the Comtesse and rides off.

 Franziska conceals the bandit leader in her father's castle.
 He reveals to her that he is in fact the son of an Italian Count from whom Graf Sandau borrowed money in the past, which he never repaid.
-After his father's death he came to Germany to regain his money from Graf Sandau, but before he could do so he was taken prisoner by the bandits.
+After his father's death he came to Germany to recover his money from Graf Sandau, but before he could do so he was taken prisoner by the bandits.
 They forced him to join their band and eventually he became their leader.
 The planned abduction of the Comtesse was intended to make Graf Sandau finally pay the money he owed.

 The soldiers search the castle and the bandit leader flees.
 However, he returns and elopes with Franziska who was about to marry Baron Sperling—a purely financial match set up by her father.
 The bandit leader/count takes Franziska in lieu of the money he is owed and they drive off in a wagon.